justinnhli/website/src/pages/curriculum-vitae.md

     <tr>
         <td>
             <a href="http://derbinsky.info/">Nate Derbinsky</a>, <span class="cv-me">Justin Li</span>, and <a href="http://ai.eecs.umich.edu/people/laird/">John E. Laird</a>.
-            <a class="cv-title-2" href="/files/publications/Derbinsky2012AlgorithmsForScaling.pdf">Algorithms for Scaling in a General Episodic Memory (Extended Abstract)</a>.
+            <a class="cv-title" href="/files/publications/Derbinsky2012AlgorithmsForScaling.pdf">Algorithms for Scaling in a General Episodic Memory (Extended Abstract)</a>.
-            In <span class="cv-title">Proceedings of the 11<sup>th</sup> International Conference on Autonomous Agents and Multiagent Systems (AAMAS)</span>, 1387-1388.
+            In <span class="cv-venue">Proceedings of the 11<sup>th</sup> International Conference on Autonomous Agents and Multiagent Systems (AAMAS)</span>, 1387-1388.
             Valencia, Spain.
         </td>
         <td>2012</td>